 Girls with ADHD and Anxiety: A Complex Overlap

-Attention-Deficit Disorder and anxiety often co-occur in girls, creating a unique set of challenges.
+Attention-Deficit Disorder and anxiety often co-occur, creating a unique set of challenges.
 The emotional struggles linked to the attention deficit (e.g., impulsivity, forgetfulness, disorganization) can lead to anxiety, while anxiety can worsen attention deficit symptoms by increasing overthinking and indecision.
 Understanding girls with ADHD involves realizing this vicious cycle.

 Girls with ADHD and Anxiety: Why Symptoms Co-Exist